Accident or Conspiracy: Godhra

-Accident or Conspiracy: Godhra is a 2024 Indian Hindi-language drama film produced under the banner of OM Trinetra Films and Artverse Studios directed by M.K Shivaaksh.
+Accident or Conspiracy: Godhra is a 2024 Indian Hindi-language film produced under the banner of OM Trinetra Films and Artverse Studios directed by M.K Shivaaksh.
 The film is based on the events surrounding the 2002 Godhra train fire in Gujarat, India, which later led to the 2002 Gujarat riots.
 The film received poor reviews.

 Synopsis

 The film is based on the report issued by the Nanavati-Mehta Commission, which was set up to investigate the Godhra train fire.
 The film aims to uncover what happened in Godhra.